petera-major/Recipe-App/README.md

 * Providing structured recipes for their dietary goals.
 * Offering interactive AI meal suggestions based on the users available ingredients

 Platform: This app will be built using React Native.
-Therefore it will be compatible with IOS and Android.
+Therefore it will be compatible with Web, IOS and Android.

 Frontend & Backend Support: